Edinburgh Must Sees - what not to miss in Scotland's capital.

 Visiting Scotland’s capital for a couple of days?
 Here are some must sees in Edinburgh to guide you.
-Best bit of all, it really doesn’t matter what time of year you visit – Edinburgh makes its impact at any time of year.
+Best bit of all, it really doesn’t matter what time of year you visit – Edinburgh makes its impact at any time.
 But I must have written that a thousand times in my writing career.
 Along with all that stuff about Edinburgh being pure theatre with its castle, crags, neo-classical columns and so on.
 But that doesn’t make it any the less true.
 In a single sentence: Edinburgh makes you go ‘wow’ in a way that no other city in Scotland does.
 (Sorry, Glasgow – I’m talking first impressions here – not legendary friendliness.)

 As for the must sees in Edinburgh, for first time visitors it certainly should include the iconic Edinburgh Castle.
 It’s at the heart of Scotland’s story.
 The rampart views are just the start.
 We like the walk-through tableaux on the early monarchs and the story of the finding of the Honours of Scotland.
 Also the remarkable hammer-beam roof in the Great Hall, the poignancy of the Lorimer War Memorial, and the atmosphere of the dungeons.
 Oh, and the cakes in the Redcoat Café are really good (says Johanna).
 Overall, it is a great visit.

 |3-Day Rail Trip to Edinburgh, Loch Ness and the Highlands from London - $532.52|

 All aboard the Edinburgh Express on a three-day tour from London!
 You'll tour Edinburgh at your own pace on this partially guided rail tour, and take a drive north to Loch Ness and the Highlands.